 - Some people with ADHD will benefit from medication to help with sleep.

 - Others simply need organizational strategies to get their head on the pillow by a certain hour.

 - Still others will benefit from boosting Circadian Rhythm signals in the morning (a walk in the sunlight) and supporting melatonin release at night—turning down the lights; using a filter for electronic devices, such as F.lux.

 Take a Two-Minute Anonymous Survey About ADHD and Sleep?

 I just finished a draft of the sleep module.
-It’s one lesson in my online training (anticipated availability: winter 2019-20).
+It’s one lesson in my online training (anticipated availability: late spring 2020).
 But I want to make sure I’m covering your questions and concerns.

 Please take this two-minute survey.
 Thank you!

 More than ever, we know how important good sleep is to our physical and mental health.
 Seriously important.

 When you’re living with adult ADHD—yours or someone else’s—accurate information and solid support are absolutely essential.